Mazatlán News and Current Events

 El Sol de Mazatlan covers much more than the latest local Mazatlan news stories, with sections devoted to pretty much any Mexican or international area of interest.

-Noroeste is a major source of breaking local news about Mazatlan.
+Noroeste is a top rated source of breaking local news about Mazatlan.

 Owned by Grupo Noroeste -- a Sinaloa-based media group -- Noroeste is strongly focused on broad coverage of current news events occuring throughout Sinaloa State, not just Mazatlan.